-Lymantria dispar dispar is an exotic pest accidentally introduced into the US over 150 years ago.
+Lymantria dispar dispar (commonly called spongy moth, formerly gypsy moth) is an exotic pest accidentally introduced into the US over 150 years ago.
 It used to cause major defoliation in Vermont's forest, rural and urban settings every 8-10 years.
-We haven't seen an outbreak since the early 1990s thanks in large part to an insect-killing fungus called Entomophaga maimaiga that infects the larvae.
-Last summer a few reports of an abundance of L. dispar dispar caterpillars were received.
-Now that spring has come, people all around Vermont are seeing large numbers of an unfamiliar caterpillar, which are in fact L. dispar dispar.
-It has been so long since we had an outbreak, many people don't recognize them anymore.
-L. dispar dispar has a wide host range (over 300 identified species), feeding mostly on deciduous hardwoods, and particularly favors oak, maple, birch and apple trees.
+Until 2021, we hadn't seen an outbreak since the early 1990s thanks in large part to an insect-killing fungus called Entomophaga maimaiga that infects the larvae.
+In 2020, a few reports of an abundance of spongy moth caterpillars were received, and in 2021, people all around Vermont reported large numbers of an unfamiliar caterpillar, which were in fact spongy moth.
+It had been so long since we had an outbreak, many people didn't recognize them anymore, but they do now, and they are not happy to see them return.
+Spongy moth has a wide host range (over 300 identified species), feeding mostly on deciduous hardwoods, and particularly favors oak, maple, birch and apple trees.
 However, when food is scarce, they even feed on pine needles.

 The caterpillars are greyish with six pairs of raised red spots and four pairs of raised blue ones and tufts of yellowish hairs.
 They start out tiny when they hatch from the egg in early spring, and spin down the tree on thin silken threads, landing in your hair or plants below.
 They shed their skin 5-6 times over their life, each time getting larger.
 After the last molt they can reach 3 inches long!
 By the time they get that big, they are voracious feeders and can devour all the leaves on young trees and shrubs.
-Larvae have an interesting feeding behavior to escape predators such as birds and small mammals.
+Larvae have an interesting feeding behavior to escape predators, such as birds and small mammals.
 They climb into the canopy of host trees at night to feed, and climb back down in the early morning to hide in the leaf litter or in bark crevices on the trunk.
 This behavior is a handy way for homeowners to manage them too.
 A band of burlap or soft weed cloth can be wrapped around host trees, held in place with twine and folded over itself (don't staple or nail it in place!).
 Caterpillars hide under the burlap, and can be removed in the morning and disposed of in the trash in a closed bag or in a can of soapy water with a bit of rubbing alcohol.
 When populations are high, caterpillars can be seen crawling on the sides of homes and barns during the day.
 They are not trying to get in the house, but are seeking a hiding place like they do in the bark crevices on tree trunks.
 They can be removed daily with a shop vac containing a small amount of soapy water, but make sure you empty the canister afterwards.
 The key to success with these manual methods is to be diligent.
 You must remove the caterpillars every morning.
 Keep in mind that every egg mass can have 50 to 1,500 eggs so there may be a lot of caterpillars crawling around.
-The hairs of L. dispar dispar can cause skin irritation for some people.
+The hairs of spongy moth can cause skin irritation for some people.
 Therefore, if you are prone to allergies, it is advised that you wear a long-sleeved shirt, long pants and gloves to avoid touching them.